jarokaz/CLVPipelines/deploy/README.md

-## Building and deploying the solution
+## Building and deploying the pipelines

 Building and deploying of the pipelines and components have been automated using [GCP Cloud Build](https://cloud.google.com/cloud-build/docs/).
 The build process goes through the following steps:
 1. Create a docker image to support custom build steps